 So this generous behavior I was surrounded by in my life sorta rubbed off on me.
 I was blessed with an amazing childhood with an abundance of friends, fun and of course mischief.
 It was these early years that I explored entrepreneurship with a paper route, selling customized matchbox cars, my very own bicycle repair business, snow shoveling and even detailing cars.
 I saved every penny I made and would lock up all my money in a steel combination locked safe my grandparents bought me for my 5th B-Day.
 I was always a saver and at times would help friends out by paying to fix their bikes, giving parts for their R/C cars or just always lending a helping hand when I could.
 This was my way as a child of being gracious and giving back similar to how I saw my father except I did not have real money to play with.
 In Kindergarten my best friend Billy who grew up in a rough home told me he wish he could get the new BigFoot Truck at Toys R Us, I felt bad and the next day in school I gave Billy $100 in wrinkled $1 bills that the teacher and Principal called my parents to school questioning this.
 My mom and dad looked at me in the Principals office and said where did you get this money?
 I was embarrassed because I got caught selling all my matchbox cars to kids in class and in the neighborhood.
 I still to this day have my very first wallet, a Snap Crackle Pop Wallet my Grandmother sent in a few UPC codes for in the mail.
 Back in the early 80s you had to mail away to get the cereal prize.
 You can only imagine what 100 wrinkled single dollars looked like in a kids wallet.

 As we live our lives each day so many of us forget the fortunes we are all blessed with each day, the most important one being our health.
 This is something that so many take for granted with poor lifestyles, drugs, booze or bad habits.
 As a child I was frequently sick.
 There were always beautiful days I could not go out and play.
 I missed so many days of school for various reasons but those days I stayed home I would just tinker in my bedroom working with my soldering iron fixing things, building model cars and working on my R/C cars or creating artwork.
 I was hospitalized so many times as a child and being in the Pediatric Trauma center so frequently the things I saw other kids my age go through changed my life forever.
 I can never forget some of the things I saw and how bad I felt for these kids.
 Even though I was in the Hospital I was far better off than most of these other kids and I felt so sad and always wanted to help.
 My parents would visit and always bring extra coloring books, toys or food to share with other kids on my floor.
 I had needles and tubes stuck all over my body at times and would be in so much agony and pain but I was still better off than most in the Pediatric Unit.
 So today when I see sick children it emotionally destroys me.
 I am fortunate that as I got older my immune system started getting better but I still have some serious ailments that I would need to live with for the rest of my life.
 Being diagnosed with 3rd Degree Heart Block at the age of 3, IBD, Asthma, COPD and Allergies to just about everything was pretty damn tough to live life as a wild energetic kid but I did my best each and every day and I am so thankful for what I have experienced in my life to this day that many of these sick kids never could.
 The saddest day of my childhood was having to give my amazing Samoyed away, “Snow Ball” because I was so allergic to him it was sending me to intensive care for my respiratory conditions.
-Maybe this is why I love animals so much still to this day and the wife and I plan to get a Samoyed or 2 very soon because of that special spot they hold in my heart.
+Maybe this is why I love animals so much still to this day I plan to get a Samoyed or 2 very soon because of that special spot they hold in my heart.

 The St Jude Children’s Hospital is a foundation that my family always donated to growing up.
 My father loved Danny Thomas the founder and I always saw a personal connection with these kids when I reflected on the rough times I had as a child.
 I always said as a teenager one day I really want to help children, animals, the elderly and those less fortunate when I have the financial means to do so.
 Back in 2010 I custom built a very slick 5th Gen. Camaro that I was willing to donate 100% of the sale of this car at Barrett Jackson to The St. Judes Children’s Hospital.
 Well that plan was not so easily executed because major corporations sponsor these high dollar car auctions for foundations of choice because they receive massive tax credits by doing do.
 I was not even in that same league but at that time I was very successful in all my business ventures I just wanted to give back to a charity that meant something to me.
 I got side railed doing this many times with the automotive auction houses and just gave up.
 Then back in 2014 for my design business I made these stainless steel and leather bracelets that I was trying to sell for $100 with all monies going to St. Judes Children’s Hospital and the American Cancer Society.
 I used social media, family, friends and you know what I barely sold 35 bracelets.
 This was so painful to me since these were all hand made, hand stamped and polished and I put so much effort into this for a good cause and it just failed once again.
 People are so caught up in themselves these days even my bests of friends let me down.
 I even offered to donate bracelets for free and I would put up the money and they still made excuses.
 My best friends father went through hell battling cancer for 5 years I could not understand his rationing saying he just did not have the money to give.
 I will never forget the fight I had with him over this because I yelled in rage how he has money to buy 3 packs of cancer causing cigarettes each day at $15 a pack in NYC but He would not take that money to give to a good cause was pure selfish and ignorant.
 FYI he still continues to smoke and remain overweight with zero effort toward helping himself.
 I even offered to pay to take him to a Doctor to quit smoking and he has declined many times.
 Sometimes you just need to walk away some people just do not want to be helped or help themselves.